oznerps/CSSECDV-PRACTICAL-EXERCISE-2/README.md

    - Verify RBAC tables are properly populated
    - Check server logs for detailed errors

-3. **CORS Related Login Issues**:
-   - Have not found a fix to this so just restart the server

 ### Development Tips

 1. **Enable debug logging**: Check browser console and server logs